darrenks/nibbles/docs/tutorial_minutiae.md

 You can easily convert it to lists of a desired radix with `to base` (``@`).

-Some ops (toBase,hash,divmod,etc.) use big numbers so often that their auto value defaults to using the data value (which then also prevents the data value from overwriting the first int input value).
+Some ops use data by default (``D` and `#`).
+If used, they also prevent the data value from overwriting the first int input value.
 And after the end of the current root expression data is assumed to start rather than needing ~.

-TODO example of data arg

 Data can be handy for recreating large strings.